TheOnlyTails/RubyMod/README.md

 ## Credits

-I would like to thank the Forge team for creating the Forge API, TechnoVision for inspiring the mod with your tutorial series, and Jelly Dash, for helping a lot with your beautiful textures for this mod.
+Thanks to:

+- The Forge Team, for providing the modding framework,
+- thedarkcolor, for creating the KotlinForForge library for Forge modding in Kotlin,
+- TechnoVision and TurtyWurty, for creating the tutorial series that helped me create it,
+- Jelly Dash, for creating the beautiful textures for the Ruby sheep and the ruby wool,
+- xf8b, for helping a lot with the mod, and much more people.

 ---